Dejmir/FiveM_better_taser/README.md

 - When you got shot theres rng, 40% - you cant standup, 55% - you cant sprinting + jumping + fighting, 5% - taser will not affect on you.
 - Third shot will cause ragdoll for 100 seconds.
 - Fourth shot causing dead(BW).

+Add new item to database with name "cartridge".